Estate Tax: How Will My Assets Be Taxed When I Die?

 Jason, let’s dive into this article.
 What were you thinking when you wrote this article, Jason?
 You bring up so many great points in it.
 I don’t think that people fully grasp what happens when you inherit money or you’re passing money down to the next generation.

 Jason Newcomer: Many people have misconceptions about how things will be taxed when they either inherit it or pass it down to their beneficiaries, the next generation.
 We’ve had clients come to us that stand to inherit some wealth and are concerned that 30%, 40% of it will erode due to the estate tax.
 The current top estate tax rate’s 40%, but the law allows an individual to pass $11.7 million today without paying the estate tax.

 There are Other Taxes at Plan than Just the Estate Tax

-For many people, for probably most people out there, it’s something that’s out of mind.
-But other taxes are at play as well.
+For many people, it’s something that’s out of mind, but other taxes are also in play.
 There are things like capital gains tax and ordinary income tax.
-So there’s a whole slew of taxes.
+There’s a whole slew of taxes.
 The government gets pretty creative when trying to figure out how they will get their share of the inheritance?

 The Near Elimination of Stretch IRA

 Dean Barber: One of the biggest ones that are relatively new came from the SECURE Act, which was passed at the stroke of midnight back in 2019.
 It basically eliminated the ability for people to stretch an inherited IRA out over their lifetime.

-It used to be before 2020; if you inherited an IRA, you could stretch the distributions of that IRA out over your life expectancy based on a uniform lifetime table provided by the IRS.
-So most of the money could stay tax-deferred for the majority of your life.
+It used to be before 2020 that if you inherited an IRA, you could stretch the distributions of that IRA over your life expectancy based on a uniform lifetime table provided by the IRS.
+Most of the money could stay tax-deferred for the majority of your life.

-But now the SECURE Act changed all that.
-And even though there’s no estate tax if you’re under the $11.7 million, there’s still the income tax.
-And that’s the part where people are missing it, right, Jason?
+The SECURE Act changed all that.
+Even though there’s no estate tax if you’re under the $11.7 million, there’s still the income tax.
+That’s the part where people are missing it, right, Jason?

 The SECURE Act Made a Huge Impact